 Ultimately, when choosing a plastic surgeon to perform liposuction, make sure you have all your questions and concerns addressed.
 Keep “shopping” for the right surgeon until you are satisfied you will be in safe hands.
 Reading testimonials or getting referrals from friends and family is always a good idea as well.

-If you or someone you know has been a victim of liposuction malpractice, contact Moraitakis and Kushel, LLP today.
-We know the horrors behind liposuction malpractice and we are ready to help you.
+If you or someone you know has been a victim of liposuction malpractice, contact Moraitakis & Kushel, LLP, today.
+We know the horrors behind liposuction malpractice, and we are ready to help you.
 Contact Atlanta, Georgia’s serious injury law firm for your free consultation today by filling out the online contact form or calling 404-973-0341.